 Unfortunately, abuse among nursing home residents is high.
 In fact, an article published by Reuters in 2013 suggested that as many as 50 percent of all staff members of a nursing home had committed some act toward a patient that could be considered neglect or abuse.
 Because residents are often isolated from friends and family, there is reason to believe that the actual number of incidents of abuse are higher than the number actually reported.

-Types of Nursing Negligence and Abuse
+The Different Types of Nursing Home Abuse

 Reporting incidents of elder abuse to local enforcement agencies is also important.
 An official report ensures your case is followed up on by someone who has experience identifying potential problems in nursing homes and other nursing facilities.